Letters from Lodi

-Passes to all the participating wineries will include a stemless Lodi Wine & Chocolate wine glass, chocolate treats and a brochure.
+Passes to all the participating wineries will include a stemless Lodi Wine & Chocolate wine glass, chocolate treats, and a brochure.
 Must be 21+ to attend.
-Finally, as duly noted: Each winery has established its own policy in respect to accommodation of buses, limousines or parties of over 10 people.
+Finally, as duly noted: Each winery has established its own policy with respect to the accommodation of buses, limousines, or parties of over 10 people.

 There are lots of choices, and to help you pick and choose, please see this quick synopsis of each destination below.
 We urge you to plan your Saturday stops according to your interests.
 Take your time, "sip and spit" (whenever possible), and savor each special Lodi moment!

 Barsetti Vineyards — A charming Downtown Galt (just north of Lodi) tasting room.
 Exceptional Merlot and finely balanced style of estate-grown Zinfandel.
 Live music by Phil & da Pinots, a chocolate fountain and assorted appetizers, and wine and merchandise discounts.
 400 4th St., Suite 150, Galt.
 Buses, limos, and groups over 10 are welcome.